policyclub/zoning-metadata/README.md

 # Estimating the impacts of CA SB 827
-In January 2018 Califonria State Senator Wiener introduced [Senate Bill 827: Planning and zoning: transit-rich housing bonus](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180SB827) or for short SB 827.
-This bill has the potential to be the most impact housing bill the state has passed since 1978's and as such there's been a lot of public response to the bill.
-This repo was started by the [Policy Club](http://policyclub.io) to estimate the specific impacts of SB 827 on the city Los Angeles.
+In January 2018 California State Senator Wiener introduced [Senate Bill 827 Planning and zoning: transit-rich housing bonus](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180SB827) or for short SB 827.
+This bill has the potential to be the most impactful housing bill the state has passed since 1978's Prop 13 and as such there's been a lot of public response to the bill.
+This repo was started by the [Policy Club](http://policyclub.io) to estimate the specific impacts of SB 827 on the City of Los Angeles.
 This repo is set up such that by contributing a few files one could extend this analysis to estimate the impacts of SB 827 on other California cities.

 ## Data for the Map